CMihai99/fyndro/Documentation/FAQ.md

 ## Which browsers do you support?

 We aim to support all major web browsers.
-Any issue in any of the browsers listed below [should be reported as a bug](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D):
+Any issue encountered in the browsers below [should be reported as a bug](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D):

 - Microsoft Edge 14+